 To assist the Board with the efficient and effective discharge of its duties, the Board has established committees which are delegated specific responsibilities and authorities to act on behalf of the Board.
 In addition, in line with its commitment to corporate governance principles, the committees instituted by the Board meets the minimum committee requirements set forth by applicable corporate governance regulations.

-As of 2012, the Bank has established the following six Board Committees:
+The Bank has the following six Board Committees:

 - 1. Board Audit and Compliance Committee;

 - 2. Board Risk Committee;

 - 3. Board Executive Committee;

 - 4. Policy, Strategy and Governance Committee;

 - 5. Nomination Committee; and

 - 6. Remuneration Committee